espocrm/documentation/docs/development/api-tutorial.md

 ## In EspoCRM

 1. Go to Administration > Roles and create a **new role** with permissions you want to grand for the API user.
-  * Note: For versions below 5.9.0 it's recommended to set *Assignment Permission* to `all`.
 2. Go to Administration > API Users and create a new API User.
 Select the created role.
 An **API Key** will be generated, you will need to use it in your API requests further.

 ## In external application